Perfectly Polite Dachshunds

 Having grown up with them, bred them, trained them, lived with several and advised hundreds of owners I am well equipped to be called a breed specialist.

-I am also very honoured to volunteer with The Red Foundation - Emergency Dachshund Rescue as their behaviour advisor and am a trustee for Dachshund Health UK.
+I am also very honoured to have volunteered with The Red Foundation - Emergency Dachshund Rescue for over 3 years as their behaviour advisor and am a trustee for Dachshund Health UK.
 These roles are huge achievements and I am proud to work with and support both charities.

 I have attended many courses, workshops and seminars but have listed the key ones below.
 If you would like further information on my achievements or qualifications please do not hesitate to ask.